Transactional reliability

 Unconfirmed transactions

 To ensure that the protocol works as expected, each terminal can only have 1 unconfirmed transaction.
-If the total number of unconfirmed transactions for a terminal exceeds this limit, the server will not accept any new transactions until a previous one is confirmed.
-This limit also includes failed transactions which must be confirmed as well.
+When there’s an unconfirmed transaction for a terminal, the server will not accept any new transactions for that terminal until the previous one is confirmed.
+This limit also includes unsuccessful transactions which must be confirmed as well.